Ngorongoro District, Arusha: Protected area status

 The entire southern half of the district is designated as the Ngorongoro Conservation Area (NCA) which is governed by the Ngorongoro Conservation Area Authority (NCAA).
 The conservation area is the only one of its kind in Tanzania with all other of the country's protected areas designated as game reserves and national parks.

 The NCAA uniquely allows human habitation within the protected area, but places restrictions on land-use in the NCA, including cultivation and livestock grazing.
-Whilst watering of cattle is permitted, human habitation and livestock grazing are forbidden in the Ngorongoro Crater.
+While watering of cattle is permitted, human habitation and livestock grazing are forbidden in the Ngorongoro Crater.

 Within the district are the Ngorongoro Crater and active volcano Ol Doinyo Lengai.
 The district plays host to parts of the wildebeest migration.
 While not part of the park, as such, much of the district is within the same Serengeti-Mara Ecosystem, which is defined by the limits of the annual wildlife migration.

 The dominant ethnic group in the district are the Maasai people.